Cottonwood Classical Student Daily Dress Expectations

 - Hats and sunglasses are allowed outside only.
 Students may wear hair accessories, such as headbands, as long as they do not go over the forehead, are behind the student's hairline, and are not distracting to the learning process.
 Hats, such as baseball hats, beanies, or similar headgear, may not be worn inside the building.

 - Writing and/or images that are sexually suggestive, violent, disrespectful, and/or racially inappropriate are not allowed on clothing.
 Furthermore, symbolism of drugs, tobacco, and/or alcohol on any garment is also prohibited.

 - As stated above, students must wear clean pants free of printed patterns, patches, rips, frays, and/or tears.
 Students are also not permitted to cover tears with non-clothing materials, such as duct tape.

-- Lounge wear, including (but not limited to) pajamas, yoga pants, form-fitted sweatpants, and/or sleepwear is not permitted.
+- Lounge wear, including (but not limited to) pajamas and/or sleepwear is not permitted.

 Sanctioned Non-Polo Events